WISCONSIN AQUACULTURE ASSOCIATION

 In 1995 the Wisconsin Trout Growers held their first Aquaculture Conference at the Holiday Inn in Stevens Point.
 Since then there have been 16 annual conferences (the only year missed was in 2007).
 The conferences are held every year in March and are moved around the state iin order to give farmers the opportunity to have the conference near them.

-WAA works closely with the University of Wisconsin-Ext Aquaculture Specialists, who were hired in 2007.
+WAA worked closely with the University of Wisconsin-Ext Aquaculture Specialists, who were hired in 2007.
 Over the past years, with the help of the Aquaculture Specialists, WAA has expanded its involvement in farmer training and presence within Wisconsin by participating in many events, including Beginning Aquaculture workshops, and farmer oriented workshops such as Pond Fertilization, Yellow Perch Culture, RAS Culture, Feed Training, Rules, to name a few.
+In 2015, funding was cut for these positions (as well as other state extension positions).
 WAA has also promoted Wisconsin aquaculture by attending events including Farm Tech Days, the Legislative Brunch, the Wisconsin Association of Agriculture Educators Conference, and others.

 In 2008 the statewide Fish Farm Open House Day was started up and on April 26, 2010 the wisconsin Senate and Assembly passed a resolution declaring the 3rd Saturday in July as Aquaculture Day.
 This was the first such resolution passed in the United States.
 This resolution acknowledges aquaculture as an important agricultural industry in Wisconsin and having a sound environmental history using sustainable best management practices.
 Aquaculture Day encourages people to visit a local fish farm and learn firsthand about aquaculture, and to become more aware of the role commercial aquaculture plays in the state’s economy, local communities, recreational opportunities and in providing a safe healthy food.